awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 # Aurora DB instance classes<a name="Concepts.DBInstanceClass"></a>

 The DB instance class determines the computation and memory capacity of an Amazon Aurora DB instance\.
+The DB instance class that you need depends on your processing power and memory requirements\.

 A DB instance class consists of both the DB instance type and the size\.
-The DB instance class that you need depends on your processing power and memory requirements\.
+For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors, while db\.m6g\.2xlarge is a DB instance class within the db\.m6g instance type\.

 For more information about instance class pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.